Graduate Studies Faculty

 Research Interests:Cochlear implants, acoustic+electric stimulation, pitch perception, plasticity, binaural integration, speech perception, auditory neurophysiology (cochlear nucleus, inferior colliculus, auditory nerve), neural modeling » Click here for more about Dr. Reiss's research » PubMed Listing

 Lina Reiss received her Ph.D. in Biomedical Engineering from the Johns Hopkins University in 2005, with a focus on neurophysiology of sound localization circuits in the auditory brainstem.
 In 2005, she began a postdoctoral fellowship in the area of cochlear implants and psychoacoustics at the University of Iowa.
-In 2010, she was appointed as assistant professor in the Oregon Hearing Research Center with a joint appointment in the Department of Biomedical Engineering.
+In 2010, she joined the faculty at the Oregon Hearing Research Center/Department of Otolaryngology-Head and Neck Surgery with a joint appointment in the Department of Biomedical Engineering.

 Summary of Research